krasserm/perceiver-io/README.md

 | `F`             | `num_output_query_channels` (property of `OutputAdapter`)                       |

 The number of layers in a `SelfAttentionBlock` can be specified with `num_self_attention_layers_per_block` and the number of blocks with `num_self_attention_blocks` (`L` in the conceptual architecture).
-Self-attention blocks share their weights.

 ### Perceiver

 Perceiver IO does **not** use repeated encoder cross-attention as described the [Perceiver IO](https://arxiv.org/abs/2107.14795)
 paper:

-> We omit the repeated encoder cross-attends used in [Perceiver](https://arxiv.org/abs/2103.03206) as we found these to lead to relatively small performance
+> We omit the repeated encoder cross-attends used in [Perceiver](https://arxiv.org/abs/2103.03206) as we found these to
-> improvements but to significantly slow down training ...
+> lead to relatively small performance improvements but to significantly slow down training ...

-This may be the case for the very large datasets used in the Perceiver IO paper but I found that repeated encoder cross-attention actually gives much better training results for smaller datasets.
-Therefore, the implementation provided by this project supports repeated encoder cross-attention.
+This may be the case for the very large datasets as used in the Perceiver IO paper but I found that repeated encoder cross-attention actually gives much better training results for smaller datasets.
+Therefore, the implementation also supports repeated encoder cross-attention.

 ![architecture-perceiver](docs/architecture-perceiver.png)